HTU-Jordan/weather-station-dashboard/README.md

 - `run.bat`, `run_dashboard.sh`, and `run_db script.sh`
 Windows and Linux scripts to run the dashboard by broadcasting to an IP address and run the database update script

+- `www\style.css`
+CSS design stylesheet for the dashboard.